10Duke Enterprise C++ SDK

 Browser-based authentication

-10Duke Enterprise C++ client provides default browser-based OIDC authentication using operating system default browser and "loopback interface redirection": When user needs to be authenticated, the client opens default OS-browser and starts the login flow with the OIDC-provider.
-The client simultaneously opens a simple local HTTP-server, which is used to detect when the login is complete: When the login is complete, the OIDC server will issue HTTP-redirect to a pre-configured URL (the redirect-uri) in the browser.
+The 10Duke Enterprise C++ SDK provides browser-based OIDC authentication by default using the operating system default browser and "loopback interface redirection".
+When a user is authenticated, the client opens the default OS browser and starts the login flow with the OIDC provider.
+The client simultaneously opens a simple local HTTP server used to detect when the login is complete.
+After completing the login, the OIDC server issues an HTTP redirect to a preconfigured URL (the redirect URI) in the browser.
 For details see RFC 8252: 7.3 Loopback Interface Redirection.

 std::string httpMessageAfterLogin =""